benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

             coin
         )

-    smoothFlyTo(
-        underPosition,
+    smoothMove(
+        below,
         coinFarm.verticalSpeed,
-        1.2
+        0.8
     )

     if pickedUp then
-        coinFarm.pickedUp +=
+        coinFarm.pickedUp += 1
-            1
     end

     return pickedUp
 end

-local function isGuiActuallyVisible(
+local function isGuiActuallyVisible(guiObject)
-    guiObject
-)
     if not guiObject
-        or not guiObject:IsA(
+        or not guiObject:IsA("GuiObject")
-            "GuiObject"
-        )
         or not guiObject.Visible then

         return false
     end

-    if guiObject.AbsoluteSize.X
-            <= 0
+    if guiObject.AbsoluteSize.X <= 0
-        or guiObject.AbsoluteSize.Y
-            <= 0 then
+        or guiObject.AbsoluteSize.Y <= 0 then

         return false
     end